alannurabdann/flutter_multipolygon_maps/README.md

 # Flutter Draw Multipolygon data into Maps

 A new Flutter project to draw multipolygon data into google maps.
 You must Parse MULTIPOLYGON into Polygon String.

+## WARNING

-Update Dart SDK into 3.13.0
+- Update your Dart SDK to v3.13.0 using FVM
+- Dont Forget to place API_KEY into AndroidManifest.xml

 ## Getting Started